Rooted America: Immobility and Segregation of the Intercounty Migration Network: SUPPLEMENT

 \subsection{Part A. Descriptive Statistics}

 { \emph{Note:} 1.
-The reported degree is the total degree (Freeman degree), which equals the summation of in and out degree (\citealt{freeman_centrality_1978}).
+The reported degree is the total degree (Freeman degree), which equals the summation of in and out degree (Freeman 1978).
 For a closed network system, the mean in-degree equals to the mean out-degree.
-2. Similarly, the mean migrant per county is the summation of mean in-migrants and mean emigrant per county (and mean immigrants equals to mean emigrants). } \\
+2. Similarly, the mean migrant per county is the summation of mean in-migrants and mean out-migrants per county (and mean in-migrants equals to mean out-migrants). } \\

-{ \emph{Note:} 1.
-The mean of the dyadic difference measure for a closed system by design should be zero.} \\